textileio/go-foldersync/README.md

 ## Design
 The main components of the applications are:
-- A `Store` using new Threads V2.
+- A `DB` using new Threads V2.
 - IPFS Lite to download files.

-The `Store` will hold all files metadata, which is a JSON document derived from the following structure:
+The `DB` will hold all files metadata, which is a JSON document derived from the following structure:
 ```
 type userFolder struct {
-	ID    core.EntityID
+	ID    core.InstanceID
 	Owner string
 	Files []file
 }